dqoahmed/Azure-Honeynet-Environment/README.md

 ## Honey-Net evnvironment components

-in the previouse project, I have set up the Azure environment consisting of the following components:
+In the previouse project, I have set up the Azure environment consisting of the following components:

 - Virtual Network (VNet)
 - Network Security Group (NSG)